slatedocs/slate/source/includes/_feature-analyzing.md

 ### More complex multitable templates

-The template may contain in addition to variable references, optional members `function` and `transform`: `function` is used for numeric variables to define a `bin` and for datetime variables to define a `rollup`.
-Each of these is an object: `"function": {"bin": []}` (the query will need to insert the variable here, but further arguments such as number of bins or cut points go in the arguments array).
-The `transform` argument is defined below, in terms of the output extent.
+The template may contain in addition to variable references and their query arguments, an optional `transform`: \
 To obtain their multiple output cubes, you `GET datasets/{id}/cube?query=<q>` where `<q>` is a ZCL object in JSON format (which must then be URI encoded for inclusion in the querystring).
-Use the "each" function to iterate over the overview variables, producing one output cube for each one as "variable x".
+Use the "each" function to iterate over the overview variables’ `query`, producing one output cube for each one as "variable x".
 For example, to cross each of the above 3 variables against another variable "449b421":

 ```json
 {